jsteenb2/notes/10__forms_on_rails.md

 Can be easily circumvented

 ##### Why are database validations necessary beyond just application-level validations?
-Can guarantee uniqueness using indices and so forth
+Can guarantee uniqueness using indices and so forth.
+Will take care of concurrency issues.

 ##### How do you manually run an object's validations?
 By calling the valid? method.
 Can also run persisted? and new_record? methods to help validate.